Rhodium(III) iodide: Structure

 RhI3 adopts same crystal structure motif as AlCl3 and YCl3.
 The structure consists of cubic close-packed iodide ions and rhodium ions filling a third of the octahedral interstices, forming a layers.

 Reactivity

 Rhodium(III) iodide is only known in the anhydrous form.
-It does not form hydrates.
+Unlike the other rhodium(III) halides, it does not form hydrates.
 The related anion [RhI6]3− was previously thought not to form but has since been prepared by diffusion of RhCl3·3H2O through a layer of hydroiodic acid into piperazine.